vrifftech/NeoJRL/README.md

 A script can move directly from entry `0` to entry `20`.
 The list position of an entry is not its game-facing ID.

 The JRL defines the possible quest states and their text.
-The player's save game records which state has actually been reached; opening a normal JRL does not show one particular player's current progress.
+The player's save game records which state has actually been reached.

 ## Quests, categories, entries, and IDs